b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 we get one from each of our parents).
 Each chromosome contains genes (like beads on a thread).
 Since we got a pair of chromosomes, then each chromosome from a pair contains a copy of the same gene(s).
-The copies are exactly the same or are a different version of a gene (we call them [alleles](https://en.wikipedia.org/wiki/Allele)).
+The copies are exactly the same or are different versions of a gene (we call them [alleles](https://en.wikipedia.org/wiki/Allele)).
 In order to create gametes (like egg cell and sperm cells) the cells undergo division ([meiosis](https://en.wikipedia.org/wiki/Meiosis)).
 During this process a cell